jump1945/mindusty-map-logic/README.md

 -player tail and speed boost,player unit will receive a tail and the slight attack/move speed boost

+`beatable confirmed`

 ## map 3 : attack the HQ

 this is attack map

 the map feature singular core, multiple enemy base that needed all type of unit for an attack the main base is shielded by completely unbreakable shield, the way to turn it off is to shut down every of its energy source

+`beatable confirmed`

+## map 4 : infinite defend map

+the map feature multiple core and droppoint but singular walk path, enemy only consist of ground unit, player is gifted with infinite amount of resource , however each turret have maximum placement unit building is banned and the map is the most enemy intensive map ever, how long could you defend this.

+special feature.

+- infinite resource
+- limited turret

+`beatable unconfirmed`

+## map 5 : infinite attack map